Nevada State Route 443: Route description

-State Route 443 begins at its intersection with North McCarran Boulevard (SR 659).
+SR 443 begins at its intersection with Nevada State Route 659 (North McCarran Boulevard).
 Just north of this junction, SR 443 interchanges with US 395.
-From here, the highway heads slightly northeast to the intersection of Dandini Blvd & El Rancho Drive, where the road changes names from Clear Acre Lane into Sun Valley Drive ("Sun Valley Boulevard" on some signs).
+From here, the highway heads slightly northeast to the intersection of Dandini Boulevard & El Rancho Drive, where the road changes names from Clear Acre Lane into Sun Valley Boulevard ("Sun Valley Drive" on some signs).
 SR 443 continues north from this intersection through Sun Valley, where it terminates at Seventh Avenue.